 Meat Dilemma: Sceptics will shout- risk of kidney disease, osteoporosis, cancer, l-carnitine linked to heart attacks.
 On the other hand you will read studies clearly citing reduction in the risk of cardiovascular conditions in groups that have been following Paleo diet.
 Conclusive research also indicate that cavemen did not suffer from kidney diseases, heart attacks or other cardiovascular problems (apart from blood loss:) This simple assumption can answer your meat dilemma.

 Cavemen did not: Eat processed meat – Toss it in flower and deep fry it – Eat animals fed on genetically modified food, injected with steroids, hormones and antibiotics – Eat genetically modified animals etc. The list of practices associated with meat production goes on and on.
 Also, people associated with cardiovascular conditions and meat, usually lead the sedentary lifestyle and consume very little fibre, green vegetables and other healthy food that we need to eat along the meat to facilitate healthy absorption of nutrients from it.
 As I mentioned before this diet might need extra cost and effort to obtain healthy ingredients, including meat from healthily bred animals.

 Calcium & Vitamin D Deficiency: Some People say that Paleo diet falls short on calcium and vitamin D because it excludes dairy products.
-Fish, leafy green veggies, wall nuts, hazel nuts, all can provide more than enough vitamin D and calcium.
+Fish, leafy green veggies, wall-nuts, hazelnuts, all can provide more than enough vitamin D and calcium.
 For milk lovers, there are some great alternatives to milk, for example, hemp-milk.
 In fact, calcium balance is more important here than the amount of it.
 Processed food like soft drinks use the calcium in their digestion, so if you tend to eat or drink a lot of junk, you will need more calcium.
 By simply excluding the processed food from your diet, your calcium requirements will be much lower.
-Also, let’s not forget about sunlight which is the main source of vitamin D. Spend more time outdoor.
+Also, let’s not forget about sunlight which is the main source of vitamin D. Spend more time outdoors.

 How Often Should You Eat In Paleo ?